Rebuilders of walls, restorers of streets

 God loves the cowboys too

-by Kara Kistner on March 26, 2014 in western heritage ministry
+by Kara Kistner on March 26, 2014 in country church

 Brother Harvey Abke never imagined he would receive a call from Brother Steve Johnson asking him to be the pastor of a new cowboy church Brother Johnson was starting in Caldwell, Texas.